Adverse Device Effect (ADE)

 The Sponsor may choose on-site monitoring, a combination of on-site and centralised, or where justified, centralised monitoring alone.
 On-site monitoring may also be supported by remote monitoring.

 The sponsor should develop a risk-based monitoring plan that is tailored to the protocol.
 The plan should describe the monitoring strategy, the monitoring responsibilities of all the parties involved, the monitoring methods to be used, and the rationale for their use.

 The plan should emphasise the monitoring of critical data and processes.
 Particular attention should be given to those aspects of the trial that are not routine clinical practice and that require additional training.

 The monitor should provide a written report of all monitoring activities, both on-site, centralised and remote, to the sponsor in a timely manner for review and follow up.
 The results of monitoring activities should be documented in sufficient detail to allow verification of compliance with the monitoring plan.
 Reports of centralised monitoring activities should be regular and may be independent from site visits.

 National Mutual Acceptance (NMA)

 The NMA is a national system for mutual acceptance of scientific and ethical review of multi-centre human research projects conducted in publicly funded health services across jurisdictions.
-The Australian Capital Territory, New South Wales, Queensland, South Australia, Victoria and Western Australia participate in NMA.
+All states and territories participate in NMA.
 Single ethical and scientific review for a multi-centre human research project can be provided across the six participating states and territories.

 The scope of NMA includes any form of human research as defined in the NHMRC: National Statement on Ethical Conduct in Human Research for which an application must be made to a Human Research Ethics Committee (HREC).